szilvia-csernus/map-it/README.md

 ![Landing page](readme-images/mockup.jpeg)

-> This project is a ReactJS version of an another [HTML-CSS-JavaScript project](https://github.com/szilvia-csernus/map-game), originally created for [Code Institute](www.codeintitute.net)'s Web Development Course for assessment purposes.
+> This project is a ReactJS version of an another [HTML-CSS-JavaScript project](https://github.com/szilvia-csernus/map-game), which I originally created for [Code Institute](www.codeintitute.net)'s Web Development Course.
 <br><br>
 Not for public use.
 <br><br>